-Type in your date of birth to verify your identity and then click "Continue".
+Type in your date of birth to verify your identity, then click "Continue".
 You will then be able to view or download the document that your GP sent to you. 😊

 The document can be accessed for 28 days via your link.
-You will need to save the document onto your computer in order to keep a copy for longer than this time frame.
+You will need to save the document onto your computer to keep a copy for longer than this time frame.

 Not able to use your phone to access the link?

 If you can't use your phone for any reason, you can also still use the link to access the document on a computer, iPad or tablet.
 To do this, type your unique link from the text into the URL search bar of your internet browser.

 Your unique link will start with https:// accurx.nhs.uk/.... and should look something like this: